pvarentsov/iola/README.md

 1. Allows reading and sending messages via REST API
 2. Logs all socket events in the console
-3. Swagger UI for REST API
+3. Has Swagger UI for REST API
 4. Works on Linux, MacOS and Windows

 **Supported clients:**